-In the Katzenellenbogen lab, we are studying Human Papillomavirus (HPV).
+In the Katzenellenbogen Lab, we study Human Papillomavirus (HPV).
 HPV is the most common sexually transmitted infection, affecting more than 75% of the adult population.
 HPV is categorized as high-risk or low-risk, based on its association with cancer.
 Through dysregulation of normal cellular function, high-risk HPV blocks signals for DNA damage, programmed cell death and cellular arrest, all as a part of its viral life cycle.

 Current Research Projects

-We hope to better understand how high-risk HPV infections lead to cancer, use HPV as a model of oncogenic progression and use HPV as a model for the life cycles of other DNA tumor viruses.
+Through our current research, we hope to better understand how high-risk HPV infections lead to cancer, use HPV as a model of oncogenic progression and use HPV as a model for the life cycles of other DNA tumor viruses.

 Dr. Katzenellenbogen is an associate professor in the Department of Pediatrics, Division of Adolescent Medicine, and an adjunct associate professor in the Department of Global Health at the University of Washington.
 She is a member of the Center for Global Infectious Disease Research at Seattle Children's Research Institute, where her laboratory is physically located.
 She is also a member of the pathobiology program in the Department of Global Health; the UW Global Center for Integrated Health of Women, Adolescents and Children (Global WACh); the Pediatric Infectious Disease Training Program; and the Adolescent Medicine Fellowship Program.
 Katzenellenbogen is an affiliate of the Fred Hutchinson Cancer Research Center and the Center for AIDS and STD.
 She is an emerging expert on the role of post-transcriptional regulation of hTERT; funding for her research is in part supported by the NCI-NIH.